 "I will announce what has lain hidden since the creation of the world." —Matthew 13:35

-In Jesus' parables and in other parts of the Scriptures, we learn things that were hidden for many thousands of years before Christ.
-In the Bible, we learn things that even the angels did not know for thousands of years (see Eph 3:10).
+In Jesus' parables, we learn things that were hidden for many thousands of years before Christ (Mt 13:35).
 In the Scriptures, the Lord tells us "things great beyond reach of [our] knowledge" (Jer 33:3).
 The Holy Spirit works through the Scriptures to reveal "even the deep things of God" (1 Cor 2:10). " 'Eye has not seen, ear has not heard, nor has it so much as dawned on man what God has prepared for those who love Him.'
 Yet God has revealed this wisdom to us through the Spirit" (1 Cor 2:9-10).
-In the Bible, we receive "a mysterious, a hidden wisdom" (1 Cor 2:7).
+In the Scriptures, we receive "a mysterious, a hidden wisdom" (1 Cor 2:7).

 Because of the uniquely powerful light we receive from the Scriptures, we should:

-- accept the privilege of reading the Bible daily,
+- accept the privilege of reading the Scriptures daily,

-- take the responsibility of sharing the Bible daily,
+- take the responsibility of sharing the Scriptures daily,

 - use the Bible daily as our prayer book,

-- devote ourselves to the Bible more than to TV, other forms of media, and other areas of education, and
+- devote ourselves to the Word of God more than to TV, other forms of media, and other areas of education, and